perses/perses/docs/configuration/configuration.md

 # Be aware that to reflect this config, metadata.project and metadata.name from the resources managed can be modified before the insertion in the database.
 case_sensitive: <string> | default = false # Optional

-# Whether the database hashes to sanitize file names from characters which aren't safe for
-# file names
-hash_file_name: <string> | default = false # Optional
 ```

 #### Database SQL config